mbr/flask-kvsession/docs/index.rst

                                :func:`~flaskext.kvsession.generate_session_key`
                                .
 Defaults to 64.
 ``SESSION_RANDOM_SOURCE``      An object supporting
-                               :func:`random.getrandbits`, used as a
+                               :func:`random.getrandbits`, used as a random
-                               random source by the module.
-Defaults to an instance of :class:`random.SystemRandom`.
+                               source by the module.
+If not set, an instance of :class:`random.SystemRandom` is used.
 ``PERMANENT_SESSION_LIFETIME`` When making a session permanent through
                                :data:`KVSession.permanent`, it will live this
                                long (specified by a